TommiNieminen/TermInjectorPlus/index.md

 ---
-layout: page
+layout: home
-title: Edit rules
-permalink: /editrules
 ---

-Edit rules can be used to edit the source text before translating it with MT models (_pre-edit rules_), or to edit the machine translation (_post-edit rules_).
-Pre-edit rules can be used to compensate for errors and deviations from normal text that exist in source texts (misspellings, text processing artifacts etc.), which may otherwise degrade the MT quality.
-Post-edit rules can be used to modify machine translations to correct incorrect terminology or punctuation mistakes.

-**Note:** Edit rules are available in OPUS-CAT MT Engine version 1.2.0 and later.
-See [the installation page](./install.md) for instructions on how to download the latest version of OPUS-CAT MT Engine.

-Edit rules can be defined in the **Edit rules** tab of OPUS-CAT MT Engine.
+TermInjectorPlus is an updated version of the TermInjector plugin for Trados Studio.
+With TermInjectorPlus, you can define three types of rules:
+1. Pre-edit rules: Rules that modify source text before it is sent to a translation provider (translation memory or machine translation engine).
+These rules can be used to fix source errors or to modify constructions that are difficult for machine translation engines.
+2. Post-edit rules: Rules that modify the translations from a translation provider.
+These rules can be used to fix recurring error in translation provider output.
+3. No-match rules: Rules that modify the source text, which are only applied in case a translation provider does not provide a match.
+These rules can be used for instance to convert dates and numbers and to add translations for parts of the source text.

 Regular expressions ([.NET regex flavor](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference)) can be used in the rules.
 Rules are organized into _rule collections_, which can contain any number of rules.

 ## Contents
 1. [Quickstart (pre-edit rules)](#Quickstart)